 Thousands of women have reported NuvaRing blood clots to the U.S. Food and Drug Administration (FDA).
 Almost 2,000 women are suing Merck, the maker of NuvaRing, for injuries associated with the contraceptive.

-If you suspect that you have a NuvaRing injury claim, your first step should be to schedule a free, confidential consultation with a Des Moines drug injury lawyer.
-To learn more about Iowa NuvaRing lawsuits, contact Hupy and Abraham at 888-807-2752.
+If you suspect that you have a NuvaRing injury claim, your first step should be to schedule a free, confidential consultation with an attorney.
+To learn more about NuvaRing lawsuits in Iowa, Wisconsin, and Illinois contact Hupy and Abraham at 1-800-800-5678.